Start an anvi'o interactive display to see functions across genomes.

 anvi-display-functions -e external-genomes \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db \ --min-occurrence 5

-Here the --min-occurrence 5 parameter will exclude any function that appears to occur in less than 5 genomes in your collection.
+parameter will exclude any function that appears in fewer than 5 genomes in your collection.

 Assume we have a list of external-genomes that include three different species of Bifidobacterium.
-Running the following command,
+Running the following command:

 anvi-display-functions --external-genomes Bifidobacterium.txt \ --annotation-source COG20_FUNCTION \ --profile-db COG20-PROFILE.db \ --min-occurrence 3

-Would produce the following display by default, where each layer is one of the genomes described in the external-genomes file, and each item is a unique function name that occur in COG20_FUNCTION (which was obtained by running anvi-run-ncbi-cogs on each contigs-db in the external genomes file) that were found in more than three genomes:
+Would produce the following display by default, where each layer is one of the genomes described in the external-genomes file, and each item is a unique function name that occurs in COG20_FUNCTION

 The outermost layer shows the function names: